What is it about video games that are so attractive to young men? What is it about gaming that draws them in like a moth to a flame?

 Lets not forget about the social aspect as well.
 What do video games achieve as far as peer-interaction?
 Well, you can easily converse with someone halfway across the world with a head mic and lead a team of allied world war II soldiers in recapturing a french town from Nazi soldiers.
 I can “socialize” with a group of comrades from all over and strategically maneuver and lead them around the virtual battlefield.
 Although fleeting, this “friendship”, created when all are fighting towards a common goal, can make a young man feel like he’s meeting or exceeding the social need to interact with others.
 The problem with all of this is that when the power button is pressed, and the game console is turned off, that social group disappears.
 All of the excitement and action is momentary, so young men become addicted to playing and socializing virtually, to meet that need.

-So you can see that video games are becoming more accessible, more interactive, more challenging than ever before, and that is why they have become so enticing.
+So you can see that video games are becoming more accessible, more interactive, and more challenging than ever before, and that is why they have become so enticing.
 Now that you understand why video games are so attractive, what can you do about it?
 There is a simple answer, but that doesn’t make it easy.
 Half of the battle will be to change the environment.
 With a change of environment, we introduce an element of “psychological disruption” where your son will be challenged to create new thought patterns, routines, and interactions.
 This involves parents learning to set healthy boundaries and sticking to them.
 That boundary might look something like this, “Son, I know you like playing video games.
 But, we’re not going to support that lifestyle.
-You are more than welcome to support that lifestyle in your own place.
-We’re giving you 30 days to move out and find your own place so you can live how you want to live, without feeling like we’re breathing down your neck.
+You are more than welcome to support that lifestyle in your place.
+We’re giving you 30 days to move out and find your place so you can live how you want to live, without feeling like we’re breathing down your neck.
 We love and support your need for independence and we know you can do it.
 Let us know when you have it figured out.”

 For parents who struggle when setting boundaries or have a hard time following through with them when they do, might I suggest you call us for advice?
 We’ve helped thousands of parents find the courage they needed to set boundaries with their children and keep them.
 You can do it too!

 If you’re worried that a video game addiction is causing your son, your loved one, or even yourself to miss out on life, be unable to succeed in college or hold down a job, you may also be suffering from failure to launch syndrome.
-Our failure to launch treatment program is geared to help young men learn important life skills while overcoming barriers such as a video game addiction.
+Our failure to launch a treatment program is geared to help young men learn important life skills while overcoming barriers such as a video game addiction.
 Get help today.

 About the Author